retroconnect/retroconnect/README.md

 - [Credits](#credits)

 ## **Overview**
 RetroConnect is a project that allows you to use wireless Bluetooth controllers on retro game consoles.
 The end goal is a single module that can be plugged into any console using a console-specific cable.
 Suddenly, the great pile of old controllers is reduced to a single favorite controller.

+This project was developed in parallel to [BlueRetro](https://github.com/darthcloud/BlueRetro) before either project went public.
+BlueRetro far surpasses this project with many more devices supported and a custom Bluetooth implementation that far outclasses this project.

 ## **Features**